Veggie Bullet: is the Nutribullet food processor any good? – Which? News

 The Veggie Bullet is the latest nifty gadget from Nutribullet brand Magic Bullet.
-It claims to speedily shred, slice and spiralize fruit and veg to help you on your way to five-a-day.
+It’s claimed to speedily shred, slice and spiralize fruit and veg to help you on your way to five-a-day.
 We’ve taken it for a spin to bring you our first impressions.

-The Veggie Bullet is the first food processor we’ve seen that can spiralize, meaning if you’re a fan of courgetti-style vegetable noodles it could be right up your street.
-It’ll set you back more than £100 though – is it worth the investment?
+The Veggie Bullet is the first food processor we’ve seen that can spiralize, so if you’re a fan of courgetti-style vegetable noodles it could be right up your street.
+It will set you back more than £100, though – so is it worth the investment?

 Watch our video preview below, and then get our verdict in the full Veggie Bullet first look review.